VISIONS AND REVISIONS

 In imagining our 28th season, I was inspired by a T.S.
 Eliot poem, “The Love Song of J. Alfred Prufrock.”
 I gave particular attention to these lines:

 Before the taking of a toast and tea.

-Over our 26-year evolution, the Great Lakes Chamber Music Festival has always celebrated the past by pushing toward the future.
-I hope that is evident in this year’s programming, where we explore how the work of old masters inspires future generations of performers and composers.
+Over our 27-year evolution, the Great Lakes Chamber Music Festival always celebrated the past by pushing toward the future.
+I hope that is evident in the planned 2021 Festival programming, where we explore how the work of old masters inspires future generations of performers and composers.

 Just as we look back for inspiration, we look forward with creativity.
 In support of great music, this year’s Festival presents a new visual image that recognizes our successes while embracing our future.
 Our logo has evolved, and we are celebrating our vibrant city by featuring the work of a beloved Detroit visual artist, Allie McGhee.

-In his piece on our cover, called “Ring a Ding,” McGhee contemplates the ellipse of human evolution, and – in his way – explores how symbols draw us into art and move us along.
-It’s the same path for music, a journey that will inspire our performers, and hopefully our audiences, in 2020.
+In his piece above, called “Ring a Ding,” McGhee contemplates the ellipse of human evolution, and – in his way – explores how symbols draw us into art and move us along.
+It’s the same path for music, a journey that will inspire our performers, and hopefully our audiences, in 2021.